 Column (c)-Total Employee Count for ALE Member.
 Enter the total number of all of the ALE Member's employees, including full-time employees and non-full-time employees, and employees in a Limited Non-Assessment Period, for each calendar month.
 An ALE Member must choose to use one of the following days of the month to determine the number of employees per month and must use that day for all months of the year: (1) the first day of each month, (2) the last day of each month, (3) the 12th day of each month, (4) the first day of the first payroll period that starts during each month, or (5) the last day of the first payroll period that starts during each month (provided that for each month that last day falls within the calendar month in which the payroll period starts).
-If the total number of employees was the same for every month of the entire calendar year, enter that number in line 23, column (c), "All 12 Months," or in the boxes for each month of the calendar year.
-If the number of employees for any month is zero, enter -0-.
+If the total number of employees was the same for every month of the entire calendar year, enter that number in line 23, column (c), "All 12 Months," or in the boxes for each month is zero, enter -0-.